 Renegade Fathead Club

 The fathead has a slower feel than our other clubs, making it a good club for body tricks, kick-ups, and club passing.
 Its larger body size gives it high visibility as well as a unique appearance.
-Some people find that the flathead is a little harder to catch on the big end, (but not a problem after you get used to this club).
+Some people find that the fathead is a little harder to catch on the big end, (but not a problem after you get used to this club).
+Many good jugglers started or used this club to train 5 club juggling (Jay Gilligan, Wess Peden).
+The large body size requires you to have a clean open pattern.

 Advanced jugglers can easily handle these clubs in all types of juggling patterns, from five club solo work to nine club passing.
 The increased width of this club will make them slightly harder to juggle than the 95MM or 85MM in four and five club patterns.